ShanguUncle/UnityChatSDK/Assets/UnityChatSDK/Plugins/TurboJpeg/Mac/ReadMe_Mac.txt

-Notes for Mac OSX users:
+Notes for Mac OSX :

-As the turbojpeg.bundle is compiled by frozenmist, some security warning may popup in macOS Catalina or above version.

 In case that there is any warning message in system, please follow this instruction.

 1. go to System Preferences(Mac OS)